 “Does that mean that the egg contents are bad?
 No, it does not,” Anderson said.
 “The issue here is that if you were going to go ahead and break that egg into a skillet, if some of that shell were to get into the egg or the cookie dough then you’ve got a cross-contamination issue.”

-If you then cook everything thoroughly, to the 165 degrees Fahrenheit needed to instantly kill salmonella (or make sure everything in the skillet or pan gets above 145 for several minutes while cooking), then you still don’t have anything special to worry about.
+If you then cook everything thoroughly--either to the 165 degrees Fahrenheit needed to instantly kill salmonella or by keeping everything the pan above 145 for several minutes--then you still don’t have anything special to worry about.
 But, should you clean off the egg?

 Rather than worry about cleaning it, the quickest approach would be to just make sure that when you crack the egg, you steer clear of the dirty area and wash your hands thoroughly after disposing of the shell.
-You could also wipe off the egg, but make sure to immediately put the cloth you use in the laundry and only use it on one egg.
+You could also wipe off the egg, but only use one cloth or part of the cloth per egg and make sure to immediately put the cloth you use in the laundry.
 The USDA advises consumers against washing eggs at home as the wash water (and any accompanying bacteria) could be sucked into the egg.

 Also, to minimize cross-contamination, use this egg before the others in the carton.